Validating smarterscout from top to bottom

 |* to date|

-The totals are very close, with the biggest miss (still under 3%) coming in the current season.
+The totals are very close, with the biggest miss (still only 3%) coming in the current season.
 I suspect this has been due to the unusual prevalence of penalties since the onset of the pandemic and the increased use of VAR.
 We'll see if that continues next season with more fans in the seats and a likely revision of VAR and/or IFAB rules.

 Our metrics are the products of formulas.
 We break down the credit in our models, choose appropriate denominators, standardise to each position on the pitch, and then adjust for our members' benchmark leagues.
 In this respect, there isn't anything obvious to validate; if you know how the metric is calculated – and that's what our FAQ is for – then you know what it's telling you and what it's not telling you.
 However, one of the purposes of our metrics is to give our members reliable estimates of players' underlying capabilities.
 In that sense, we'd expect our metrics to be somewhat consistent from season to season.